opsani/opsani-ignite/README.md

 ![analysis](docs/analysis.png)

-In addition, Ignite determines whether the application is overprovisioned resulting in a higher than necessary cloud spend.
-In such cases, it also estimates the likely savings that can be obtained through optimization.
+In addition, Ignite determines whether the application is overprovisioned and has a higher-than-necessary cloud spend.
+In these cases, it also estimates the likely savings that can be obtained through optimization.

 ## Phase 3: Recommendations

 When an application is selected (pressing Enter in the table of apps), Ignite produces a set of actionable recommendations for improving the efficiency, performance, and reliability of the application.
 The recommendations fall into several categories, including production best practices (for example, setting resource requests and limits), as well as optimal and resilient operation optimization recommendations.
 Applying these recommendations results in improved performance and efficiency, as well as increased resilience of their applications under load.

 ![recommendations](docs/recommendations.png)

-# Interactive...
-Stdout... or YAML output

-By default, Ignite is text-based interactive tool (using the fantastic [tview](https://github.com/rivo/tview) package, familiar to those who use the equally magnificent [k9s](https://github.com/derailed/k9s) tool).
-Ignite's command line options can change the output to simple stdout text view and even full-detail YAML output that can be used to integrate Ignite into your dashboards and higher level tools.

 # Optimization Recommendations